 Midazolam may also be used for purposes not listed in this medication guide.

-Midazolam can slow or stop your breathing, especially if you have recently used a narcotic (opioid) medication.
+Midazolam can slow or stop your breathing, especially if you have recently used an opioid medication or alcohol.
 Midazolam is given in a hospital, dentist office, or other clinic setting where your vital signs can be watched closely.

-You should not take midazolam if you have narrow-angle glaucoma, if you are allergic to cherries, or if you are allergic to midazolam or similar medicines (Valium, Xanax, Ativan, and others).
+You should not use midazolam if you are allergic to it, or if you have:

 How should I take midazolam?